debapriya9b/cookbook/README.md

 ### Features Left to Implement

-In an ideal world, there are a couple items that I would've loved to have completed as well, but just didn't have the time or knowledge just yet as to how to implement these features.
+In an ideal world, there are a couple of items that I would've loved to have completed as well, but didn't have the time or knowledge just yet as to how to implement these features.

 - Make individual user accout,where user can monitor all his/her activities.
 - One user can like a particular recipe only once.